-amounts to less than 1 percent in a life-cycle setup.
+cent.
+The spirit of this exercise and the specific threshold of 1 percent are in line with the study done by Chetty (2012), who analyzes bounds on labor supply elasticities, allowing for adjustment costs or inattention resulting in households not reacting to tax changes, as long as the associated utility loss amounts to less than 1 percent in a life-cycle setup.
 The online appendix explains in detail which values are used to calculate the equivalent variation for each study.

 In table 1, papers that fail to reject the Permanent Income Hypothesis are written in bold.
-As the table shows, four of the six studies that do not reject the Permanent Income Hypothesis analyze large income changes, three of them analyze income changes that occur repeatedly over the life cycle, and one analyzes an irregular income change.21 Among the studies analyzing large income changes, only one (Souleles (1999), who analyzes tax refunds) rejects the Permanent Income Hypothesis.
+As the table shows, four of the six studies that do not reject the Permanent Income Hypothesis analyze large income changes, three of these analyzing income changes that occur repeatedly over the life cycle, and one analyzing an irregular income change.
+Among the studies analyzing large income changes, only one (Souleles (1999), who analyzes tax refunds) rejects the Permanent Income Hypothesis.
 This study involves an experiment associated with an equivalent variation barely exceeding 1 percent, being the smallest among the "large" studies.